-**This recipe was provided by my wonderful friends over at RecipeLion.com**
+**This recipe for Holy Cow Cinnamon Roll Casserole was provided by my good friends over at RecipeLion.com**

 A rolling pin accompanied my left hand and the other held what seemed like a raw ball of cinnamon roll dough.

 After watching Ms. Paula Deen make them on television the day before, I had this crazy notion that if I could only try it myself, that my rolls would turn out exactly like hers.

 Oh and yeast?
 What in the world was the deal with that?
 The directions of the recipe stated that the yeast mixture had to form a foam of sorts (also called a proof).
 Mine was not doing this and I did not have the patience to figure out why.

 All I had left to do was slap on some cinnamon and sugar, roll the entire thing, cut them into sections, then let them rise one last time.
 Maybe there was hope after all.

 I was beginning to think that my mother was right all those years ago.
 On the weekends, she would wake us all up by making the best cinnamon rolls on the planet!
 It wasn’t until years later when I found out her secret…..pre-made cinnamon rolls from the can!

 Here I was, thinking that she woke up at 5 am every Saturday morning to make these rolls homemade, when really…she just popped them out of the can and placed them in the oven.
 She had everyone fooled, including me!

 It’s the perfect way to wake your family up on the weekends, the perfect dish to make if you are rushed for time in the mornings, and is the perfect dish to make for Christmas mornings.

-Preheat oven to 375 degrees and spray a 9x13 inch baking dish with cooking spray.
+- Preheat oven to 375 degrees and spray a 9x13 inch baking dish with cooking spray.

-Lay the refrigerated rolls into the baking dish and set icing aside to let it come to room temperature.
+- Lay the refrigerated rolls into the baking dish and set icing aside to let it come to room temperature.

-In a medium bowl, beat eggs, then beat in the cream, cinnamon, and vanilla.
+- In a medium bowl, beat eggs, then beat in the cream, cinnamon, and vanilla.
 Pour over rolls and sprinkle with nuts.
 Drizzle syrup over the top.

 - Bake for 20-25 minutes.
 Cool for 15 minutes, then drizzle icing over the top.